SamwelOpiyo/Greenshoe_Database_ActiveMQ/README.md

 If the value in column 5 is anything other than “C” or “G” then the entire row is inserted as a JSON object into an Apache ActiveMQ queue.
 The program reads the csv file name , queue name, ActiveMQ Username and password as a command line parameter.

-To run it, open the terminal, navigate to the folder containing the project files and run "pip install stomp.py" followed by "python differentiate.py greenshoe.csv <queue name> <username> <password>".
+To run it, open the terminal, navigate to the folder containing the project files and run "pip install stomp.py" followed by "python differentiate.py greenshoe.csv --queue name-- --username-- --password--".

 ### File 4